dunker4o/PyPortS/README.md

 1) Clone the repository.

-2) Run pyports.py with the -h flag for help info.
+2) Run PyPortS with the -h flag for help info.
 ```
 python pyports.py -h
 ```